Regulations EUROPEAN TALENT COMPETITION at SoundTrack_Cologne 16, 2019:

 4. No compilation or usage of archived music is allowed!
 Of course the usage of SFX and sample sound libraries is allowed!

 5. Musical composition and sound design will be judged as two creative arts that complement one another in a significant and distinctive way.
 Of course musical elements and those of sound design can take over the function of each other.
-Sounddesigner and composer automatically will join the competition in the discipline “Sounddesign” and “Filmscore” (WDR Filmscore Award).
+Sounddesigner and composer will based on their reply in the respective question automatically join the competition in the discipline “Sounddesign” and / or “Filmscore” (WDR Filmscore Award).

 6. Even if the Prize will be a recording session with a symphonic Orchestra that does not mean that the Jury will prefer orchestral works!
 Find the sounds and music that show your creativity, give the jury an impression of your special musical character.
 Convince them by being a distinctive composer!
-But don’t forget: You have to score and create sounds for that specific film “Blue Honey”.
+But don’t forget: You have to score and create sounds for that specific film “Do you like Godard?”.

 7. To complete your submission, please follow the link provided with the email about your application.
 Fill in the submission form (not the application form):